lkj000/amapiano-ai-app/docs/TECHNICAL_ROADMAP.md

 - **Web Audio API Engine**: Build the core audio graph for real-time processing, routing, and mixing.
 - **Timeline Component**: Develop the basic multi-track timeline UI for audio clip arrangement using React and HTML5 Canvas.
 - **Project Management API**: Implement backend endpoints in `daw.ts` for saving and loading DAW projects to the `daw_projects` table.
+- **Reference Track Workflow**: Integrate the reference track analysis directly into the DAW's AI Assistant to set the creative context for generation.

 ## Phase 2: Infrastructure and Performance